Call for original compositions 2023

 Usual Instrumentation of The Grainger Wind Symphony in Score Order

-One Piccolo part (optional, one player; doubling flute)
+One Piccolo part (optional, one player; can double flute)

 Two Oboe parts (one or two players; one maybe doubling Cor Anglais depending on player availability)